 The shooting is solid enough.
 You get an assault rifle that you can upgrade throughout the game, but you also get to pick up secondary weapons like sniper rifles, shotguns, rocket launchers, SMGs, and probably every other gun you have shot hundreds of times before.
 They don’t feel any different here, and that is one of Binary Domain’s main flaws.
 There really aren’t any cool and unique weapons.
 The assault rifle has a shock burst feature that stuns enemies, but this isn’t anything really special.
 The cover system works similar to Gears of War, but not quite as well.
 When you run down hallways, Dan will stick to a wall if you get too close which is bad during timed events.
 You can go to shopping kiosks to upgrade your weapon as well as buy ammo, other weapons, and health kits.
 There is also the option to buy skill upgrades, but I found these completely useless.

 The game actually features a voice command system that works with your mic, but I found this to be useless.
 It failed to recognize two different mics, and there really isn’t any point.
-Using the buttons is just as easy, but during some conversations your squad mates will talk to you and you need to respond.
-If you shoot them during battle, or give a wrong response they won’t listen to you as much in battle.
-This was completely useless because the AI is crap anyways.
-A few scenarios you have to rely on them to heal you, or work with you, but they usually take forever, or seem to ignore you.
+Using the buttons is just as easy, but during some conversations, your squad mates will talk to you and you need to respond.
+If you shoot them during battle or give a wrong response they won’t listen to you as much in battle.
+This was completely useless because the AI is crap anyway.
+A few scenarios you have to rely on them to heal you or work with you, but they usually take forever or seem to ignore you.
 Just turn the voice system off and stick with button inputs.